ChrisChou-freeman/checkMacBookBatteryHealth/README.md

 about
 ----------------

-check your MacBook battery health and show information in your command line, only support Produced in 2010 and beyond MacBook
+show MacBook battery health information in your command line, only support Produced in 2010 and beyond MacBook

 requirement
 ---------------